MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 ## 2. Customize or localize the in-app update dialog

 You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
 Look at the string files for iOS [in this resource file](https://github.com/Microsoft/mobile-center-sdk-ios/blob/master/MobileCenterDistribute/MobileCenterDistribute/Resources/en.lproj/MobileCenterDistribute.strings) and those for Android [in this resource file](https://github.com/Microsoft/mobile-center-sdk-android/blob/master/sdk/mobile-center-distribute/src/main/res/values/strings.xml).
-Use the same string name and specify the localized value to be reflected in the dialog in your own app resource files.
+Use the same string name/key and specify the localized value to be reflected in the dialog in your own app resource files.

 ## 3. Enable or disable Mobile Center Distribute at runtime

 You can enable and disable Mobile Center Distribute at runtime.
 If you disable it, the SDK will not provide any in-app update functionality.

-> [!NOTE]
-> Note that it will only disable SDK features for the Distribute service (in-app updates for your application) and the SDK API has nothing to do with disabling the Distribute service on the Mobile Center portal.

 ```csharp
 Distribute.Enabled = false;